-- we have a limited operating history and we have incurred significant operating losses since our inception, and anticipate that we will incur continued losses for the foreseeable future; - we have generated minimal revenues from product sales and may never be profitable, even if we receive regulatory approval to commercialize our products in additional geographical territories and indications; - even following the December 2022 public offering, we expect that we will need to raise substantial additional funding, which may not be available on acceptable terms, or at all.
-Failure to obtain funding on acceptable terms and on a timely basis may require us to curtail, delay or discontinue our commercialization and product development efforts, expansion to new markets, or other activities.
+- we have a limited operating history and we have incurred significant operating losses since our inception, and anticipate that we will incur continued losses for the foreseeable future; - we have generated minimal revenues from product sales and may never be profitable, even if we receive regulatory approval to commercialize our products in additional geographical territories and indications; and - we expect that we will need to raise substantial additional funding, which may not be available on acceptable terms, or at all.
+Failure to obtain funding on acceptable terms and on a timely basis may require us to curtail, delay or discontinue our commercialization and product development efforts, expansion to new markets, or other activities. - our management team concluded, and the report of our independent registered public accounting firm contains an explanatory paragraph that indicates that there are conditions that raise substantial doubts about the Company's ability to continue as a going concern.